 Virtual reality is becoming less and less tethered to stationary points the further people can develop it.
 From backpack setups to Google Cardboard, there is a move for virtual reality to be a wearable technology trend in the events industry.

 Mixed and Augmented Reality are also coming into their own, with the success of phone apps such as Pokémon Go and the launch of Microsoft's Hololens opening new doors for further marketing options that are easily transported.

 Mobile based VR is becoming more and more of a force, with the use of visitor's own phones and lower costs making companies such as Facebook and Google compete for the lowest cost solution.

-One of the newest additions to the VR market; Google Cardboard - has taken the events industry by storm and we predict that it will continue to do so from here onwards.
-The ability to customise and design your own, easy-to-use headset will mean that more and more brands will start to consider it a viable promotional activity.
+Speaking of Google, their Cardboard solution has taken the events industry by storm.
+Several other companies have used the platform due to its low cost, ease of production and customisation.
+The ability to customise and design your own, easy-to-use headset will mean that more and more brands are considering it a viable promotional activity.